 - Promotion rules are explicit and enforced automatically

-- Approvals are tied to policy and context
+- Approvals are tied to policy, context, and ownership

 Phase 6.
-Operate: DevSecOps infrastructure and runtime security
+Operate: DevSecOps infrastructure and runtime verification

-This stage exists to verify that what is running still matches what was approved.
-Once software is deployed, assumptions made earlier begin to decay through configuration changes, platform updates, and operational fixes.
-The operate phase is where security moves from expectation to observation.
+This phase verifies that what is running still matches what was approved.
+After deployment, assumptions degrade due to configuration changes, platform updates, and operational fixes, so enforcement shifts from prevention to continuous verification.

 - Which changes are acceptable without re-approval